 This story has been shared by many a Pilates practitioner who witnesses the trouble with weight lifting with their own eyes.
 You build up bulk in your muscles that must be maintained with constant training; the moment you stop lifting weights, the muscles lose their tone.
 The skin expands to hold the bigger mass but sags as the muscles shrink.

 Why are Pilates followers spared from this?
 It’s because they build muscle tone with spring resistance – their muscles don’t bulk up, but become longer and more toned without increasing excessively in size.
 Think definition without bulk, as your muscles learn to work more efficiently through graceful movements.

 With Pilates training, one does not have to constantly train to keep the tone, and if you do completely stop training for a long time, your body will not go through such drastic changes as those who discontinue weight lifting.

 So what is the main difference between Pilates and weight training?
 Pilates exercises are complete movements that require many muscles to work at the same time.
-Meanwhile, weight training using gym equipment works muscles in isolation.
+Meanwhile, weight training works muscles in isolation.

 Synergy vs. Isolation

 Let’s take high-level athletes as an example: their day-to-day movements utilize many muscles at once.
 As in normal daily movements, in Pilates you don’t isolate one muscle but are always working several together in synergy.